eljefe303030/Melius/README.md

 **Q. How do I disable the conversation camera changes so that it uses the original system?**

-A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder.
-Locate the following 2 lines and add a '#' symbol at the beinging of both lines.
-Save the ini file. `fDialogueCameraFailsafeFPFOV=100` `fDialogueCameraCollisionRadius=2`
+A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder, locate the following 2 lines and add a '#' symbol at the beginning of both lines `fDialogueCameraFailsafeFPFOV=100` `fDialogueCameraCollisionRadius=2` Save the ini file.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)